MaxPuig/garlic-wallet-lite/README.md

 # Garlic Wallet Lite
-Garlicoin Wallet Lite uses the Insight Explorer to interact with the blockchain.
+Garlicoin Wallet Lite is an iOS and Android app that uses the Insight Explorer to interact with the blockchain.

-It is an Android and iOS app.
-However, it is only available right now as an Android APK file.
-There is a functioning iOS app that works exactly the same as the Android app, but an Apple Developer account is required.
+The Android version is available as an APK file in the [releases page](https://github.com/MaxPuig/garlic-wallet-lite/releases).
+And the iOS version is currently in beta ([TestFlight](https://testflight.apple.com/join/LPI0nwol)).

-Transactions are created and signed locally.
+- Transactions are created and signed locally.

-Private keys are stored locally.
+- Private keys are stored locally.

-The API URL can be changed in the settings tab.
+- The API URL can be changed in the settings tab.

-This app was made using [AppGyver](https://www.appgyver.com/), [garlicoin-js](https://github.com/MaxPuig/garlicoinjs-lib), [bitcore-lib-grlc](https://github.com/MaxPuig/bitcore-lib-grlc), [GoQR](https://goqr.me/api/) and [CoinGecko](https://www.coingecko.com/api).
+> This app was made using [AppGyver](https://www.appgyver.com/), [garlicoin-js](https://github.com/MaxPuig/garlicoinjs-lib), [bitcore-lib-grlc](https://github.com/MaxPuig/bitcore-lib-grlc), [GoQR](https://goqr.me/api/) and [CoinGecko](https://www.coingecko.com/api).

 ## Installation Android
 - Go to the [releases page](https://github.com/MaxPuig/garlic-wallet-lite/releases) and download the latest APK.
 - Install the APK on your device.

 Alternatively, download the .zip file, extract it and install the APK.

+## Installation iOS
+- Go to the [TestFlight site](https://testflight.apple.com/join/LPI0nwol) and follow the instructions.
+- You should be able to install the app on any iOS 14 device (iPhone, iPad, iPod Touch) and M1 Macs.

 ## Useful information
 - Fees will automatically be calculated and are about 100-200 sats/byte.
 The receiver will get the amount entered, and the fee will be deducted from the remaining balance.